go2scope/MM-storage-api/README.md

 ![alt text](./mm-python-app-2024-02-15-1225.png)

 ## MMCore API
-We propose to extend the MMCore API to accomodate the new "Storage" device.
-To improve readability, all code is pseudo C++ (without unnecessary type decorations).
+We propose to extend the MMCore API to accommodate the new "Storage" device.
+All code is in pseudo C++ (without unnecessary type decorations) to improve readability.
 Errors are handled through exceptions (not shown).

-There are three important points about this API:
+There are three essential points about this API:
 - allows the acquisition engine or controlling script to be *outside* of MMCore.
 - all storage functions and any access to the File System are hidden behind the MMCore API, and images do not need to cross the API
 - The MMCore is using StorageDevice - a new type of MMDevice that handles the reading and writing of datasets.
 That way, it is easy to add new file formats as new devices (e.g., the same principle as adding a new camera).

-The proposed API only illustrates the principle and will probably need some additional methods to be useful.
+The proposed API only illustrates the principle and may need additional methods to be fully functional.
 This API assumes that only one storage device is active in MMCore at one time, and all API calls implicitly refer to the active device.

 ### Get Storage Device
 ```